-This light will come on when you set your parking brake, and it will stay on if your parking brake doesn't release fully.
+Vehicles with hydraulic brakes have a parking brake indicator light.
+When the ignition is on, this light will come on when you set your parking brake.
+The light will stay on if your parking brake doesn't release fully.
 If you try to drive off with the parking brake set, a chime will also come on until you release the parking brake.

-This light should also come on briefly as you start the vehicle.
+This light should also come on when you turn the ignition key to START.
 If it doesn't come on then, have it fixed so it will be ready to remind you if the parking brake hasn't released fully.